aidenkoog/epic-til/ForeignLanguages/EnglishSentence.md

 - Money doesn't grow on trees" is an idiom that means money is a valuable resource that is hard earned and limited.
   - It's a reminder that money is not easily available and that people should be careful with how much they spend.
 - Time is money means that you should not waste time, because you could be using it to earn money.
+- Pretty good!
+- Not bad.
+How about you?
+- I’m doing great!
+- Couldn’t be better!
+- Fantastic!
+How about you?
+- I’m getting by
+- I’ve been better.
+- Not so great.
+- I’m feeling a bit under the weather.
+- Not bad, just a bit tired from work.